forresto/forresto.com/content/2020s/fit.md

 For another parametric model, see [Kukan Kogei's effort with Blender Sverchok](https://asahidari.hatenablog.com/entry/2020/11/28/231433).

-# Conclusion, 3D project files
+# Conclusion, files

 * [fit-forresto-2025.scad](fit/fit-forresto-2025.scad) – OpenSCAD file
 * [fit-forresto-2025.blend](fit/fit-forresto-2025.blend) – Blender file

-I'm happy to have my own `fit.html` post on the WWW now, and maybe I'll find it in 20 years when I think about folding a FIT again.
+I'm happy to have my own `fit.html` post on the WWW.
+Maybe I'll find it in 20 years when I think about folding a FIT again.